RSCDS Melbourne&District Branch Dance Group

 The Royal Scottish Country Dancing Society was formed in UK in 1923 by Jean Milligan and Ysobel Stewart.
 Ysobel Stewart began collecting dances with a view to publishing them.
 With the help of Paterson’s Publications, they formed the Scottish Country Dance Society.
 Jean Milligan began to teach the dances collected by Mrs Stewart.

-During the course of the next few years the Society, dancers were brought together, more dances were collected and set about training teachers.
-Details of dances were taken from books, music, old programs and the memories of anybody who could contribute.
+During the course of the next few years the Society collected more dances and teachers were trained.
+Dances were taken from books, music, old programs and the memories of anybody who could contribute.
 By the end of 1930 there were more than a dozen branches in the UK.

 There are about 26 Scottish Country Dance Groups who belong to the Melbourne Branch of the Royal Scottish Country Dance Society, but there are many others who dance such as U3A groups and Caledonian Societies.

 The Melbourne Branch is celebrating its 50th anniversary in 2019